 Literature research for (medical) research and patient care

 Writing a systematic review or searching for literature in databases and need support?
-The (medical) information specialists advise on the literature research for systematic reviews, meta-analyses, guidelines, funding applications, PhD-research, PICOs and CATs.
+The (medical) information specialists advise on and execute the literature research for systematic reviews, meta-analyses, guidelines, funding applications, PhD-research, PICOs and CATs.

-Why is a good literature research important?
+Why is good literature research important?

 Who are our clients?